The IRS requires that all taxpayers file a tax return, regardless of age.

 The Internal Revenue Service requires all taxpayers, regardless of age, to file a tax return and pay the appropriate income tax in any year their gross income exceeds certain levels.
 This requirement extends to the children you claim as dependents.
 However, unlike adult taxpayers, children have more flexibility in choosing how to comply.

-Your dependent children must submit tax returns if they earn certain amounts of income during the year.
+Your dependent children need to submit tax returns if they earn certain amounts of income during the year.
 Different filing rules apply to children and even small amounts of income may require a return.

-You must ensure that your child is eligible to be your dependent; otherwise, their obligation to file a tax return is the same as adults.
-The tax rules allow you to claim a credit for a dependent for a child if they reside with you for more than half the year, don’t provide more than half of their own financial support, and are under the age of 19 at all times during the tax year, or under 24 if a full-time student.
+Taxpayers claimed as dependents have different filing requirements than those that are not claimed as dependent so you should ensure that your child is eligible to be your dependent.
+The tax rules typically allow you to claim a credit for a dependent child if they reside with you for more than half the year, don’t provide more than half of their own financial support, and are under the age of 19 at all times during the tax year, or under 24 if a full-time student.

 Your child's earned income

-Unlike other taxpayers, the IRS treats your child differently depending on whether they earn money from work or through investments.
-All dependent children who earn more than $12,550 of income in 2021 must file a personal income tax return and might owe tax to the IRS.
-Earned income only applies to wages and salaries your child receives as a result of providing services to an employer, even if only through a part-time job.
+Unlike other taxpayers, the IRS treats your dependent child differently depending on whether they earn money from work or through investments.
+Dependent children who have earned income of more than $13,850 of income in 2023 typically need to file a personal income tax return and might owe tax.
+Earned income applies to wages and salaries your child receives as a result of providing services to an employer or from self-employment, even if only through a part-time job.

-However, even if your child earns less than $12,550 during 2021, it may be a good idea to file a tax return for them, because they could be eligible for a tax refund.
-Regardless of the amount of income your child earns, their standard deduction is different than yours.
-It can never exceed the larger of $1,100 or their earned income plus $350, with the maximum equal to $12,550.
+However, even if your child earns less than $13,850 during 2023, it may be a good idea to file a tax return for them.
+They could be eligible for a tax refund if they had income tax withheld form their paycheck.
+Regardless of the amount of income your dependent child earns, their standard deduction is typically different than yours.
+It is limited by the larger of $1,150 or their earned income plus $400, with the maximum equal to the standard deduction for single taxpayers which is $13,850 for 2023.

 Your child's investment income